 Enter 50% of dividends received from nonsubsidiary corporations.
-Do not include the following: (1) "grossed-up" dividends pursuant to Section 78 of the IRC, (2) dividends from stocks not meeting the holding period requirement set forth in IRC Section 246(c), and (3) subsidiary dividends treated as investment income pursuant to Section 11-602.8 (b) (13) and (15) and Section 11-602.5 of the Admin.
-Code and dividends from subsidiary stock that does not constitute subsidiary capital pursuant to Section 11-602.3(b) and (c) of the Admin.
-Code.
+Do not include the following: (1) "gross-up" dividends pursuant to Section 78 of the IRC, and (2) dividends from stocks not meeting the holding period requirement set forth in IRC Section 246(c).
 Regulated investment companies and real estate investment trusts do not qualify for this deduction.